 But what's the difference in china and porcelain?
 As it turns out, they're the same thing, according to Noritake: "Many people are confused as to the difference between 'china' and 'porcelain.'
-Actually, the two terms describe the same product.
+The two terms describe the same product.
 The term 'china' comes from its country of origin, and the word 'porcelain' comes from the Latin word 'porcella,' meaning seashell.
 It implies a product which is smooth, white, and lustrous."

 The first porcelain used for vessels was made of kaolin clay combined with granite in China—hence the familiar name—many centuries ago.
 It wasn't until the early 1700s that hard-paste porcelain akin to modern wares was made in Germany by combining clay with feldspar.
 Around 1770 kaolin clay was found in Cornwall, England, and the British began making porcelain as well.
 No matter where it is (or was) made, porcelain wares are all fired at a high temperature.

 Then you have bone china, which has an added ingredient and different firing temperature.
 The English made ceramics lighter in weight, more translucent, and stronger by adding ground bone ash from farm animals to wet kaolin clay in the late 1700s, according to Antiques 101 by Frank Farmer Loomis IV.
 They were also able to fire the pieces at a lower temperature by adding that bone ash to their clay composition.
 Spode, the entity that first made this type of soft china, was one of the factories operating in England back then.
-Other factories making bone china by the mid-1800s were Coalport, Wedgwood, Worchester, and along with a number of others.
+Other factories making bone china by the mid-1800s were Coalport, Wedgwood, Worchester, and along with many others.
 Bone china is usually not as white as porcelain.

-So, if you prefer fine dinnerware with heavy feel, go with fine hard-paste porcelain, also known as china.
+So, if you prefer fine dinnerware with a heavy feel, go with fine hard-paste porcelain, also known as china.
 If you like a lighter translucent look and touch, put together a set of bone china.
 Either will be a beautiful addition to your table.